lightdrk/Trendly_dataScrap/README.md

 5. Keep an eye on the progress bar, which tracks the scraping progress.

-6. The scraped data, including stock details, will be saved in a CSV file named `data.csv` in the project directory.
+6. The scraped data, including stock details, will be saved in a TXT file named `mmddyy-data.txt` in the project directory.

 7. Upon completion of scraping all the stocks, the script will display a confirmation message.